-[Editor’s note: this page is adopted from Larry Prescott‘s trip report.
-Larry’s August 27, 2016, solo climb of six peaks will go down in Lemhi Range history as a ground breaking effort.
+[Editor’s note: This page is adopted from Larry Prescott‘s trip report.
+Larry’s August 27, 2016, solo climb of 6 peaks will go down in Lemhi Range history as a ground-breaking effort.
 Larry passed away in October 2016.]

 August 27, 2016

-Route: Mud Springs to Little Sister to the Lemhi Crest at Big Sister, then followed the crest north over Little Brother, Midway Mountain, Peak 10681, and then followed to the ridge leading down to Foss Mountain.
+Route: Mud Springs to Little Sister to the Lemhi Crest at Big Sister; follow the ridge crest north over Little Brother, Midway Mountain and Peak 10681; descend the ridge leading down to Foss Mountain.
+Class 2

 Larry’s Trip Report

-Drove to Mud Springs Friday evening.
-Arrived just before dusk.
-The hazy conditions did not bode well for photography, so I just bedded down for the night.
+Drove to Mud Springs Friday evening and arrived just before dusk.
+The hazy conditions did not bode well for photography so I bedded down for the night.
 Slept under the stars.
 Watched the sky darken and the pin pricks of light appear.
 Mars and Saturn shone brightly in the southwestern sky long before stars and the Milky Way lit up the dark night.
 The faint white noise of crickets hummed in the desert silence.

-Dropping off Little Sister, I spooked five or six mountain goats.
-They fled up the rocky slope making a galloping ruckus in the shale.
+Dropping off Little Sister, I spooked 5-6 mountain goats.
+They fled up the rocky slope, making a galloping ruckus in the shale.

 The next summit would be Peak 10751.
-I was in the name game mode and dubbed it Midway Mountain because of its location about midway between the two most notable Lemhi Peaks: Bell and Diamond.
+I was in the name game mode and dubbed it Midway Mountain because of its location about midway between the 2 most notable Lemhi Peaks: Bell Mountain and Diamond Peak.

 Two views of Rust Peak along the way.

-[I also] made an image of Bell Mountain and The Clapper in the foreground.
+I also made an image of Bell Mountain with The Clapper in the foreground.

 Looking back at the route, I made these images:

-The east ridge from 10,861 leads directly to Foss Mountain.
+The East Ridge from Peak 10861 leads directly to Foss Mountain.

 There is an actual road that one can drive to the top of the mountain.
 I came across it and followed it for a bit and then took a more direct line to the summit.
-Once summited, I now needed to descend southwesterly and meet the road for an easy path to the mouth of the canyon.
-My map showed a possible route between two sets of formidable cliffs.
+Once I reached the summit of Foss Mountain, I needed to descend southwesterly and meet the road for an easy path to the mouth of the canyon.
+My map showed a possible route between 2 sets of formidable cliffs.
 I got really lucky with this descent.
 I found a scree run that was perfect for sliding down the mountain.
 Then, with some moderate bushwhacking, I found the road and the way out.

 For some reason, I was able to really see the light that evening.
-Artists know that as the sun sets and the colors change, the shadows cast by the sun will appear as the complement of what ever light the sun and atmosphere transmit.
-That evening the sun set in the smokey haze from the numerous wildfires in the area.
+Artists know that as the sun sets and the colors change, the shadows cast by the sun will appear as the complement of whatever light the sun and atmosphere transmit.
+That evening, the sun set in the smoky haze from the numerous wildfires in the area.
 It glowed red.
 Hence the shadows of objects should be a vivid green.
 Most will never actually see this as their brain prevents this visual feast.
 However, that evening as I drove across the desert, I was ecstatic to see the shadows as green as can be.
-Wow! a final treat to a great day.
+Wow!
+A final treat to a great day.